Trapping and Ground-State Cooling of a Single H$_2^+$

-By performing the measurement of $\nbar$ with different wait times after ground-state cooling, we derive a heating rate of the axial in-phase mode from the ground state of $\SI{14(1)}{quanta \per s}$.
-This is approximately consistent with the heating rate we measure for the axial motion of a single \Be ion of $\SI{3.7(1)}{quanta \per s}$ (axial motional mode frequency $\approx 2 \pi \times \SI{1.1}{MHz}$), taking into account the different coupling strength of the ion pair to electric field noise \cite{13Home}.
+By performing the measurement of $\nbar$ with different wait times after ground-state cooling, we derive a heating rate from the ground state of $\SI{9.3(4)}{quanta \per s}$ for the axial in-phase mode and $\SI{10.6(7)}{quanta \per s}$ for the axial out-of-phase mode.
+For the axial motion of a single \Be ion (mode frequency $2 \pi \times \SI{1.1}{MHz}$) we measure a heating rate of $\SI{4.2(3)}{quanta \per s}$.
+These heating rates are low enough such that the axial in- and out-of-phase modes of \HtwopBe can be used as transfer modes in quantum logic protocols, since they do not heat up considerably for an expected \Htwop state readout duration \cite{17Chou}.

 We have reported on trapping and ground-state cooling of a \HtwopBe ion pair, paving the way towards quantum control and high-precision spectroscopy of \Htwop using QLS.
+Future implementation of QLS will require rovibrational state-preparation of the \HtwopNoSpace.
+The electron-impact ionization that was used for this study creates the \Htwop in a distribution of rovibrational states \cite{93Weijun}.
+With \He buffer-gas cooling, it should be possible to prepare the rovibrational ground-state of \Htwop \cite{17Schiller}, and our apparatus has the capabilities necessary to test this approach.
+Another possibility may be to use REMPI to create \Htwop in the desired rovibrational state \cite{2020Schmidt, zhang2023generation}.
 Beyond \HtwopNoSpace, our apparatus and techniques are also suitable to control other light ion species, such as \HepNoSpace, \HthreepNoSpace, and \HDpNoSpace.

 The authors thank B. MacDonald-de Neeve and C. Axline for technical support, the Segtrap and Penning teams of the ETHZ TIQI group for sharing laser light, and D. Leibfried, C.-W. Chou, D. R. Leibrandt, D. B. Hume, Ch.
 Kurz, D. J. Wineland, D. T. C. Allcock, D. H. Slichter, S. Willitsch, L. Hilico, J.-Ph.
 Karr, F. Merkt and M. Grau for helpful discussions and advice.
-This work was supported by the Swiss National Science Foundation under Grant No. 179909.
+This work was supported by Swiss National Science Foundation Grant No. 179909, by ETH Research Grant No. ETH-52 19-2, as a part of NCCR QSIT, a National Centre of Competence (or Excellence) in Research, funded by the Swiss National Science Foundation (grant number 51NF40-185902), and by EU Quantum Flagship H2020 FETFLAG-2018-03 under Grant Agreement No. 820495 AQTION.

 [1]{}

 \theauthors